vihangd/alpaca-qlora/README.md

 ## Training (finetune.py)

-This file contains a straightforward application of PEFT to the LLaMA model, as well as some code related to prompt construction and tokenization.
+This file contains a straightforward application of QLoRA PEFT to the Open LLaMA model, as well as some code related to prompt construction and tokenization.
 PRs adapting this code to support larger models are always welcome.

 **Example usage:**